-Member of the Philosophy, Religion and Education Forum, with particular interest in Doctoral Studies, Values Education and Islam, offering occasional seminars, DPhil support and research collaboration.
-Currently Co-editor in Chief of Teaching and Teacher Education (Elsevier).
+Member of the Philosophy, Religion and Education Forum, with particular interest in Doctoral Studies, Values Education and Islam, offering occasional seminars, DPhil supervision and support and research collaboration.

-Terence retired in early 2011 from his position as Pro Vice-Chancellor (Education and Arts) at The University of Newcastle, Australia, a position he had held for ten years, preceded by 6 years as Dean of Education.
+Terence retired in early 2011 from his position as Pro Vice-Chancellor (Education and Arts) and Executive Committee Member at The University of Newcastle, Australia, a position he had held for ten years, preceded by nine years as Head of School and Dean of Education.

-He is now Professor Emeritus at Newcastle, Honorary Professor at Glasgow University, Adjunct Professor at Royal Roads University, Canada, and Visiting Professor at Yogyakarta University, Indonesia.
+He is now Professor Emeritus at Newcastle, and Honorary Professor at Glasgow University, UK, and Royal Roads University, Canada.

-Terence has been associated with the University of Oxford as a visiting professor in other areas, and since 2011 as Honorary Research Fellow in Education, where he is a member of the Religion, Philosophy and Education Forum.
+Terence has been associated with the University of Oxford as a visiting professor in other areas since 2001, and since 2011, as Honorary Research Fellow in Education, where he is a member of the Religion, Philosophy and Education Forum.
 He continues to be associated with Theology and some of its affiliated centres and institutes, especially through his research on Islam.

 Research

 Terence has managed funded and unfunded research in areas including values education, interfaith religious education, curriculum studies, Islam, and studies of the doctorate.
-He was chief investigator of several projects that ran through the Australian Values Education program, a federally funded program from 2004-2010.
-He has also been engaged in several national projects concerning Islam and its interface with other religious traditions, Western culture and modern education.
-He has supervised over 30 successful PhDs and examined over 70 doctoral dissertations, including as extern on overseas viva panels.
-He is editor-in-chief of the journal, The Bonhoeffer Legacy (ATF Press), co editor-in-chief of Teaching and Teacher Education (Elsevier) and on the editorial and international advisory boards of 17 other journals.
+He was chief investigator of several projects that ran through the Australian Values Education Program, a federally funded program from 2004-2010.
+He has also been engaged in several national projects concerning Islam and its interface with other religious traditions, Western culture, and modern education.
+He has supervised over 40 successful doctorates and examined over 80 doctoral dissertations, including as extern on overseas viva panels.
+He has served as editor-in-chief of several academic journals and continues to serve on the editorial and international advisory boards of more than twenty journals.

 Select publications